sierra392/cse15l-lab-reports/lab-report-5.md

 ![Image](photo1.1.png)
 ![Image](photo1.2.png)
 ## TA Response
 - "Have you tried looking at the output in `total.txt` to see if it is what you expected from the `grep` command?
 It seems like the wrong output may be directed to `total.txt` from the `grep` command.
-You should try looking at the contents from `total.txt` to see if it is what you would expect from `grep -l` and if it is not what you expect, look at how you wrote your command again to see if you made a typo or error.
+You should try looking at the contents from `total.txt` to see if it is what you would expect from `grep -l` and if it is not what you expect, look at how you wrote your command again to see if you made a typo or error."
 ## Output after TA Response
 ![Image](photo1.3.png)
 - Now the command is producing the right output expected.
 The bug was instead of doing `grep -l`, the student was doing `grep -1`, or using a one (1) instead of the letter l.
 Something similar happened to me in a lab and I had to ask my lab partners and the TA until the error was discovered.